thechelsuk/uk.thechels/_posts/2020-09-05-classes-in-python.md

         super().draw()
 ```

-So to draw a polygon and a square we can use
+So to draw a polygon and a square we can use the following snippet

 ``` Python